MeditationEnthusiasts/meditationenthusaists.org/_posts/2010-07-27-how-to-meditate-video.md

 ---
 layout: post
-title: "How to Meditation: Video"
+title: "How to Meditate: Video"
 author: Seth
 comments: true
 category: "About Meditation"